 The helpsheet is to be reproduced for personal, non-commercial use only and is not for re-distribution.

 For further details members are invited to telephone the Technical Advisory Service T +44 (0)1908 248250.
-The Technical Advisory Service comprises the technical enquiries, ethics advice and anti-money laundering helplines.
+The Technical Advisory Service comprises the technical enquiries, ethics advice, anti-money laundering and fraud helplines.
 For further details visit icaew.com/tas